paxdotdev/pax/lab-journal-zb.md

 Are these static enough that we can copy them onto ExpandedNodes ?
 Stack Frames keep an `Rc<RefCell<PropertiesCoproduct>>`, which is exactly a pointer to the owning-Component's PropertiesCoproduct (etc. for repeat)
 The primary question is whether these stacks are _stable_ after an expansion, or whether we may need to perform some sort of surgery.
-It seems like it's OK to
+It seems like it's OK to copy them outright, keeping them immutable for the lifetime of an ExpandedNode

 ### On tracking ExpandedNode parent-child relationships